MiCyg/Polytheremin_LabView/readme.md

 More details are available in the [PolyTheremin repository](https://github.com/MiCyg/PolyTheremin) (currently under development).

 This application integrates and tests acquisition and processing techniques while collecting data to support the development of a decorrelation algorithm.
-It uses the [PolyTheremin testing platform](https://github.com/MiCyg/PolyTheremin_Hardware) (currently under development) to detect hand gestures and measure distances between fingers and proximity sensors.
+It uses the [PolyTheremin testing platform](https://github.com/MiCyg/PolyTheremin_Hardware) to detect hand gestures and measure distances between fingers and proximity sensors.

 Hand movement detection is performed using the [Mediapipe library](https://github.com/google-ai-edge/mediapipe).
 To simplify setup, an installer has been provided to install the required Python version and dependencies.